pandas-dev/pandas/doc/source/getting_started/intro_tutorials/08_combine_dataframes.rst

     air_quality.head()

-The :func:`~pandas.concat` function performs concatenation operations of multiple tables along one of the axis (row-wise or column-wise).
+The :func:`~pandas.concat` function performs concatenation operations of multiple tables along one of the axes (row-wise or column-wise).

 .. raw:: html